MostAwesomeDude/construct/docs/misc.rst

 Padded
 ------

 Appends additional null bytes after subcon to achieve a fixed length.
+Note that implementation of this class uses stream.tell() to find how many bytes were written by the subcon.

 >>> d = Padded(4, Byte)
 >>> d.build(255)
 b'\xff\x00\x00\x00'

+Similar effect can be obtained using FixedSized, but the implementation is rather different.
+FixedSized uses a separate BytesIO, which means that Greedy* fields should work properly with it (and fail with Padded) and also the stream does not need to be tellable (like pipes sockets etc).

 Aligned
 -------

 Appends additional null bytes after subcon to achieve a given modulus boundary.
+This implementation also uses stream.tell().

 >>> d = Aligned(4, Int16ub)
 >>> d.build(1)